noncomputable/noncomputable.github.io/molecules.md

 ### **Motivation**

-I’ve been thinking a lot about how to automatically synthesize graphs that satisfy lots of different objectives at the same time, like molecules and social systems.
-Many successful approaches involve using neural networks to embed graphs into a continuous latent space, then searching through it using anything from particle swarms to bayesian optimization.
+I’ve been thinking a lot about how to automatically synthesize graphs like molecules and social systems.
+Many successful approaches involve using neural networks to embed graphs into a continuous space, then searching through it using anything from particle swarms to bayesian optimization.
 My most exciting result so far has been a way to augment these strategies using continuous approximations of evolutionary algorithms.

 But however good the search strategy is, the results will only be as good as the quality of the embeddings.
 If smoothly moving between two points in latent space doesn’t correspond to smoothly moving between the properties of two graphs, we’ll have a very hard time optimizing our objectives.